Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 2017The Pivot

-Visits the White House.
+White House visit.
 Becomes a regular at political events.
-Albums still release, but nobody talks about the music anymore.
-They talk about the politics.
+Albums still come out but nobody's talking about the music anymore.
+It's all politics now.

 2022The Pivot